 A great example of this is the Eurasian Hoopoe (Upupa epops).
 The IOC and Clements taxonomy both refer to Upupa epops as the ‘Eurasian Hoopoe’ whereas Birdlife taxonomy refers to Upupa epops as the ‘Common Hoopoe’.
 In the UK however, Upupa epops is simply referred to as ‘Hoopoe’.

 When you register on Birda, we will automatically select the most appropriate taxonomy and species language based on your country.
-Read more here.
+Read more in our How was my default 'Taxonomic Authority' chosen article.